 Legislation and Regulations

-- Section 6 of rule 10.1 of Rules and tariffs - Policy of care for people with autism/PDD
+- Section 6 of rule 10.1 of the Social Workers' Regulations - Policy of care for people with autism/PDD

 - Original translation performed by The Shira Pransky Project as part of a grant from The Fellowship Fund.